Documentation for CodeGraph’s workflow system – LangGraph-based orchestration of 21 scenario workflows, composite pipelines, and the exec CI/CD tool.

 Fallback Strategies¶

-When LLM-based generation fails, workflows fall back to template-based query matching:
+When LLM-based generation fails, workflows fall back through a chain:

 Custom Workflows¶